rockettheme/docs/Docs/wordpress/themes/fresco/demo_contentbottom.md

 This RokGallery widget is used to display a **Grid** of images in order to demonstrate what RokGallery can do to enhance your site's look.

-Here's a breakdown of the widget options:
+Here is a breakdown of the widget options:

 | Option            |                     Setting |
 | :---------------- | --------------------------: |